 Just a bit north, Stanley M. Isaacs Park at 96th St. between First Ave. and the FDR has long had a reputation as a happening rollerhockey venue, and that was before a "real" rollerhockey rink was laid out.
 The park was further renovated in 2000, and the excellent albeit a bit small roller hockey rink re-dedicated as the Paul McDermott rink.
 Organized youth hockey at Isaacs is handled by the Yorkville Youth Athletic Association.

 In summer 2007, Manhattan Roller Hockey League, a group of adult teams who formerly played at Chelsea Piers, began organized play at Isaacs Park on Sunday afternoons and weekday evenings.
 They've continued to grow, and as of early 2012 had 20 teams scheduled to play their spring schedule.

 Inwood: And all the way uptown, there is a rollerhockey rink laid out in Dyckman Fields, in Inwood Hill Park along the Hudson River.
-However, it looks like no one uses it for hockey anymore, as the asphalt condition has been iffy since at least 2007 and part of it often used for pick-up volleyball instead.
+However, it looks like no one uses it for hockey anymore.
+As of 2015, the asphalt condition has been pretty iffy (cracks, with weeds) for at least eight years.
+Part of it is even sometimes used for pick-up volleyball instead.